BuilderIO/figma-html/README.md

 ## How does it work

 1. [Install the plugin](https://www.figma.com/c/plugin/747985167520967365/HTML-To-Figma)
-1. In Figma hit cmd+/ and search "html to figma" and hit enter
+1. In Figma, open a new or existing document, then hit cmd+/ and search "html to figma" and hit enter
 1. Enter a URL you want to import

 <img src="https://i.imgur.com/YNDD9dH.gif" alt="Plugin demo" width="480" />